Categories

 Mechanism of action

-The dual quenching system enhances the quenching efficiency (QY>99.5%) through the steric hindrance effect, and can cover more mutation sites with the long probe design.
-In the six-fold detection system, the cross-interference rate is <0.3% (traditional probes>5%).
+The dual-quenching system enhances quenching efficiency (QY > 99.5%) through steric hindrance, and the long probe design covers more mutation sites.
+In the six-plex detection system, the cross-talk rate is <0.3% (compared to >5% for traditional probes).

 • Supports high-density multiplex detection (≥6 plex)